News Frequently Asked Questions

 What does Opportunity International do?

-Opportunity International is a microfinance organization that provides small business loans, banking, insurance and training to more than 14.3 million clients working their way out of poverty in the developing world.
+Opportunity International provides access to small business loans, banking, insurance and training to over 10 million people working their way out of poverty.

-Clients in 24 countries use these financial services to start or expand a business, provide for their families, create jobs for their communities and build a safety net for the future.
+Clients in over 20 countries use these financial services to start or expand a business, provide for their families, create jobs for their communities and build a safety net for the future.

 How can I make a donation?